Bingen (Rhein) Hauptbahnhof: Passenger station

 In long-distance services, individual Intercity and EuroCity of lines 31 and 32 stop here on platforms 101 and 102.

 Bingen Hbf has three platforms with six platform tracks for passenger service.
 The two platforms facing platform tracks 101 to 103 and 201 have a height of 55 centimetres and the platform between tracks 202 and 203 has a height of 38 centimetres.
-Some Intercity and Eurocity services on lines 32 and 55 stop on tracks 101 and 102.
-The station is also used by three regional passenger services.
+The station is used by three regional passenger services.
 The RE 2 Regional-Express service, between Koblenz and Frankfurt am Main, uses the same platforms.
 The RB 32 Regionalbahn service between Koblenz and Mainz, stops on tracks 201 and 103, where it is overtaken by long-distance or Regional-Express services.
 The RB 65 service, beginning or ending in Bingen Hbf and running to or from Kaiserslautern, normally stop on track 203.
 Additional peak hour services of this line stop on track 202.
 The station is classified by Deutsche Bahn as a category 4 station.
+In the 2026 timetable, the following services stopped at the station: